Skip to Site Header Skip to Main Content Skip to Footer

 Exposure to light can interfere with your body's natural sleep-wake cycle.
 To fall asleep faster, limit your exposure to light before bedtime.
 This also means avoiding bright screens, including your T.V., smartphone, computer, and any other devices, at least an hour before bed.
 These devices emit a blue light that simulates sunlight.

 If you find it challenging to stop using tech before bed, slowly reduce the time leading up to bed.
-Also, try other activities such as listening to music, playing an audiobook, or even listening to a favorite podcast.
+Also, try other activities such as listening to music, playing an audiobook, or even listening to a favorite podcast for sleeping.

 Create a Comfortable Sleep Environment